Madhan-mohan14/Self-Improving-Finance-Agent/README.md

 - **Prompt Rotation Strategy**: Multiple weak prompt variations ensure diverse natural mistakes during learning phase
 - **Real-Time Memory Persistence**: All learning is stored in `agent_memory.json`
 - **Visual Analytics Dashboard**: Streamlit UI with success rate tracking and learning progress visualization
+- we are using self improvement rather than self correction which langgraph provides

 ---